Julian

 Hit up the Art Gallery

-Whether you’re on up for cool things to do in downtown Vancouver or something a little more laid back, downtown contains many of the top areas to stay in Vancouver.
+Whether you’re up for cool things to do in downtown Vancouver or something a little more laid back, downtown contains many of the top areas to stay in Vancouver.

 Let’s take a closer look at the area’s geography to clear up the confusion.